Last updated on October 25th, 2018

 There are plenty of benefits to using target pasters.
 So much so, that it’s probably my biggest non-self-evident tip for new shooters in the gear department.
 As far as advantages go, here are a few.

 They help you become a better shooter

 Shooting is an expensive sport, so making every shot count matters.
 If you can’t tell where your last round impacted, you can’t tell if you flinched, jerked the trigger or made any other mistake.

 Personally, unless I’m practicing a particular skill, at indoor ranges I seldom shoot more than 5 rounds at a time.
 Every few shots I’ll press the button to mechanically bring back the target, examine my groupings, and cover the holes thus resetting my target.

 Don’t make the mistake of thinking that the time applying the target pasters is time wasted.
 The second or two used for each sticker is just the right amount of time to diagnose your shot placement and decide what you need to correct.
-It allows you to better gauge how you thought your shot placement was with how it actually was, and thus what to do to improve it.
-Without using target pasters, it’s hard to justify bringing back the target ever few rounds or stopping long enough to consciously understand your groupings.
+It allows you to better gauge how you thought your shot placement was with how it actually was, and hence what to do to improve it.
+Without using target pasters, it’s harder to justify bringing back the target ever few rounds or stopping long enough to consciously understand your groupings.
 Plus, thanks to the dispenser box the target pasters generally come in, it takes no time at all to apply them rapidly in quick succession.